MISP/misp-website/_posts/2020-10-08-Event-Reports.md

 ## Summary
 With the support of events built-in in MISP, a new kind of knowledge can be used.
 Classical threat intelligence reports, malware analysis articles or even something of a completely different taste can be shared along with the actionable data.

-*Event reports* also offers a wide range of new possiblities that were not doable efficiently before.
+*Event reports* also offers a wide range of new possibilities that were not doable efficiently before.
 For example, Counter analysis on cases can be explained, resolution steps and recommendations can be supplied and complete articles can be included inside an *event*.

 Furthermore, it opens the door for new ways to create information in MISP.
 We could imagine doing it the other way around by extracting IoCs, threat actors and so on directly from the report.